 Please note: Our Data Privacy notice was reviewed on the 14.04.20

-General Practice Data for Planning and Research: GP Practice Privacy Notice – Update 11.06.21 The collection of GP Data for Planning and Research will now take place from 1 September 2021, rather than 1 July.
+General Practice Data for Planning and Research: GP Practice Privacy Notice – The collection of GP Data for Planning and Research will now take place from 31 July 22.

 If you have already been in touch with the practice to ask to be ‘opted out’ of your identifiable information being shared outside of our practice for any purpose, your request will be honoured.
 This will not affect your own care.
 However, nobody’s data will be shared in this new way before 1 September.
 If you would like to find out more about why the NHS collects and uses data, please go to this website.

 Under data protection law we must tell you about how we use your personal information.
 This includes the personal information that we share with other organisations and why we do so.
 Our main GP practice privacy notice is above.
 This additional privacy notice provides details about the personal information that we are sharing with NHS Digital for its General Practice Data for Planning and Research data collection.
 Please see below for the additional privacy Notice

 NHS Digital is part of the NHS.
 It collects, analyses, publishes and shares data to improve everyone’s health and care.
 Read more about NHS Digital.

 General Practice Transparency Notice for GPES Data for Pandemic Planning and Research (COVID-19)